Tosin-Adesina/SillyInspirationalQuoteGenerator/README.md

 ## General Information
 - Intended to generate inspirational quotes and platitudes for one to live their life by.
-- These quotes may be incredibly deep and thoughtful or entirely meaningless and pretentious.
+- These quotes may be incredibly deep and thoughtful or entirely meaningless, nonsensical, and pretentious.
-- The purpose of this app is to generate quotes you can infinitely ponder the meaning of.
+- The purpose of this is to generate quotes you can infinitely ponder the meaning of.
 - I made this because I have too much time on my hands.

 ## Technologies Used